khalid1sey/C-Mastering/HeadfirstC/Notes.md

     most operating systems, most computer languages and most software games are written in c so its the most fundemental and cross platform low level language.

-    there are three standards
+    there are three standards and that are not that huge differences

     ANSI c(late 1980s) - is used for oldest code
     c99( from 1999)
-    c11(realeased 2011)
+    c11(realeased 2011)s